NicolasBourhis/notebook/_gtfobins/continuous_file_transfer_with_rsync_and_cron.md

 I'm lazy, I don't want to maintain code or run any kind custom service.
 So here is my two cents on this.

+Feel free to hack this solution at your convenience.

 **The Tool Stack**

 The solution uses the following tools: